Raycom Sports: Raycom Media

 In 2008, Raycom lost its SEC rights to ESPN, who reached a 15-year deal to become its main media rightsholder alongside CBS.
 ESPN continued to provide a syndicated package of games in a manner similar to that of Raycom, produced via its own syndication division under the on-air branding of SEC Network until the launch of an SEC cable network under the same name in 2014.

 In 2010, ESPN also acquired rights to ACC football and basketball, replacing Raycom.
 In a discussion between ACC commissioner John Swofford and ESPN president John Skipper, Swofford acknowledged Raycom's longstanding relationship with the conference and requested that it continue to be involved in some way.
 ESPN ultimately negotiated a sublicensing agreement with Raycom that would allow it to continue producing a syndicated package of ACC football and basketball broadcasts (which, as a condition of the deal, were rebranded under the new on-air title of ACC Network in 2010).
 Additionally, Raycom became responsible for the ACC's digital media operations and sponsorship sales.

-In addition to the syndication component of the 2010 agreement, Raycom brokered a deal for another package of ACC football and basketball content that was dubbed the ACC Regional Sports Networks (RSN).
+In addition to the syndication component of the 2010 agreement, Raycom brokered a deal for another package of ACC football and basketball content that was dubbed the ACC on Regional Sports Networks (ACC RSN).
 ACC RSN broadcasts were produced by Raycom Sports production staff as Fox College Football broadcasts from the studios of flagship Fox Sports South and distributed across the cable sports networks of Fox and others, mainly throughout the eastern United States.
 Wes Durham served as the lead play-by-play voice of both football and basketball RSN packages from 2013 to 2019.

 In 2012, Raycom Media acquired Tupelo-Honey, a producer of sports and entertainment programming.
 Three years later, it also acquired WebStream Sports, an Indianapolis-based producer of sports programming.
 In late 2016, the companies were merged to form the subsidiary Tupelo Raycom.

 Haines retired as president at the end of 2015.
 Hunter Nickell, a former Speed Channel executive, replaced Haines as CEO in May 2016.

 In January 2018, Raycom Sports announced a partnership with Blizzard Entertainment to produce a weekly television program chronicling Heroes of the Dorm—the official collegiate tournament of its video game Heroes of the Storm.